 by Matt Slick

-Angels were originally created for the purpose of serving and carrying out the will of God.
+God created for the purpose of serving and carrying out his will.
 The fallen angels rebelled and became evil angels.
-Satan is such an angel (Isaiah 14:12-16, Ezekiel 28:12-15).
+Satan is such an angel (Isaiah 14:12-16; Ezekiel 28:12-15).